+b.
+Recruitment, bid notification and education.
 Many of the entities participating in this study have identified and recruited new small businesses to participate in their contracts.
-The City could partner with other entities in this effort.
+Met Council could partner with other entities in this effort.

 Some of the interviewees in this study indicated a need for centralized, coordinated notification of bid opportunities for public entities in Minnesota.
 Several entities participating in the 2025 Study have been working on a solution.
-As one develops, the City could participate by posting its bids in this centralized system.
+As one develops, Met Council could participate by posting its bids in this centralized system.

-The City will need to educate potential bidders on its procurement process, a challenge shared with other public entities.
+Met Council will need to educate potential bidders on its procurement process, a challenge shared with other public entities.
 Joint efforts to educate potential bidders could be a productive response.

-When it has large construction projects, the City should hold meetings well in advance of bidding to educate potential small business subcontractors and suppliers about opportunities on the project.
+When it has large construction projects, Met Council should continue to hold meetings well in advance of bidding to educate potential small business subcontractors and suppliers about opportunities on the project.

 c.
 Unbundling and addressing potentially restrictive procurement elements.
-The City should review its large contracts that are routinely bid to determine whether any can be divided into smaller segments to reduce this barrier.
+Met Council should review its large contracts that are routinely bid to determine whether any can be divided into smaller segments to reduce this barrier.

-The City should also review whether it can eliminate or change potentially restrictive elements of its procurement processes, from requiring bid bonds when not necessary to reevaluating insurance requirements on smaller contracts.
-The City can work with other local governments to standardize procedures and eliminate unnecessarily restrictive or unusual requirements.
+Met Council should also review whether it can eliminate or change potentially restrictive elements of its procurement processes, from requiring bid bonds when not necessary to reevaluating insurance requirements on smaller contracts.
+Met Council can work with other public entities to standardize procedures and eliminate unnecessarily restrictive or unusual requirements.

 Small businesses are vulnerable to late payments from clients, including public agencies and prime contractors.
-The City might review prompt payment of its prime contractors and other vendors.
-The City might also consider means to ensure that subcontractors are protected from unfair payment practices by its prime contractors.
+Met Council might review prompt payment of its prime contractors and other vendors.
+Met Council might also consider means to ensure that subcontractors are protected from unfair payment practices by its prime contractors.

 d.
 Direct select, sheltered market and small business cooperative contracts.
-Keen Independent recommends that the City authorize two types of small purchasing procedures and participate in a small business cooperative purchasing program.
+Keen Independent recommends that Met Council expand its use of small purchasing procedures

 Direct select.
 Some entities participating in this study have authorized direct purchases with certified firms at dollar levels that exceed what would typically require competitive bidding.
 These direct purchase programs appear to be effective in including SBEs and MBE/WBEs in an entity's small purchases.
-(The State of Minnesota Department of Administration operates such a program.)

 Sheltered market.
-Many entities participating in this study, including Hennepin County and the City of Minneapolis, can restrict bidding for certain small contracts to firms certified as small businesses.
-The City of Minneapolis operates this program up to \$175,000, which is its current threshold for formal bids.
+Many entities participating in this study, including Met Council, can restrict bidding for certain small contracts to firms certified as small businesses.
+Met Council operates this program up to \$175,000

 Hennepin County operates a sheltered market program on contracts up to \$500,000.
 For some types of contracts (including small construction and building maintenance contracts), the County develops rosters of SBEs and ESBEs to bid or propose on those contracts in advance of the bids.
+Met Council might consider taking steps that would allow sheltered market purchases up to \$500,000.